KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 : A term used when describing both Virtual Reality and Augmented Reality in the same context.

 ### N
+Non-Playable Character (NPC)
+: Similar to other terms for AI controlled characters in a game but tends to refer to static characters that offer story progression or for A.I that is noticibly more dumber than a real player.

 ### O